 With Susie Blake as a condescending continuity announcer (“We’d like to apologise to our viewers in the North – it must be awful for you”), a stereotyped, ‘grim up North’ kitchen-sink melodrama with Pete Postlethwaite and Kay Adshead, marvellously bitchy daytime presenters Joan (Wood) and Margery (Walters), as well as a series of ratbags in cafe queues, the show was the obvious winner of the 1985 Best Comedy BAFTA.

 The best soap opera of 1985 was undoubtedly Acorn Antiques.
-Set in a provincial antiques shop that somehow managed to acquire a steady stream of Michelangelos, Leonardos and Picassos – and with the cast continually fluffing their lines, the set in constant danger of collapse and the cameraman seeming to have had one too many in the pub at lunchtime, Acorn Antiques was a joyous disaster, inexorably reminiscent of the halcyon days of Crossroads.
+Set in a provincial antiques shop that somehow managed to acquire a steady stream of Michelangelos, Leonardos and Picassos – and with the cast continually fluffing their lines, the set in constant danger of collapse and the cameraman seeming to have had one too many in the pub at lunchtime – Acorn Antiques was a joyous disaster, inexorably reminiscent of the halcyon days of Crossroads.

-Wood’s other TV offerings included a transfer to BBC1 with Victoria Wood (1989) and Victoria Wood – Live In Your Own Home (1995).
+Wood’s subsequent TV offerings included a transfer to BBC1 with Victoria Wood (1989) and Victoria Wood – Live In Your Own Home (1995).
 She also wrote, starred in and co-produced the comedy gem, Dinnerladies (1998).